Custom Manufacturing & Precision Machining Company

 Additive Post-Processing Services

-• Threading and fit testing for functional parts
+• Threading and fit testing to ensure functional reliability

 a car model completely printed and post-processed by kingstar